Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 Maret 2025 21.19.28 UTC
+- WIB: Minggu, 9 Maret 2025 22.21.26 UTC
-- WITA: Minggu, 9 Maret 2025 22.19.28 UTC
+- WITA: Minggu, 9 Maret 2025 23.21.26 UTC
-- WIT: Minggu, 9 Maret 2025 23.19.28 UTC
+- WIT: Senin, 10 Maret 2025 00.21.26 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: friendship
+Kategori: inspirational